-The Center for Engaged Learning, Teaching, and Scholarship (CELTS) team is made up of practitioner-scholars who not only teach and facilitate programs, but also research and write scholarly pieces to build the field of experiential education, community-based learning, and experiential education.
+The Center for Engaged Learning, Teaching, and Scholarship (CELTS) team is made up of practitioner-scholars who not only teach and facilitate programs, but also research and write scholarly pieces to build the field of experiential education, community-based learning, and high-impact learning practices.
 From the framing of practitioner-scholarship, the scholarship of engagement, and the scholarship of teaching and learning, the CELTS team of educators has published extensively to contribute to new knowledge connecting theory and practice around pedagogy.
 Some examples of the publications of the CELTS team include:

 Green, P.M., Bergen, D.J., Stewart, C.P., & Nayve, C. (2021).
 An Engagement of Hope: A Framework and Equity-Centered Theory of Action for Community Engagement.
 Metropolitan Universities, 32(2), 129-157.